 - Get rid of wall-to-wall carpeting if possible and use hardwood floors.

 - Take steps to manage pet allergens.
 Always keep animals out of the bedroom.
 When brushing them, do it outdoors to keep dander out.

 - Do not leave food out and keep trash cans sealed with heavy lids to reduce pests.

 - Do not use air fresheners, scented cleaning products or candles.

-- Make sure dryers are venting properly, as well as kitchen and bathroom fans.
+- Make sure laundry dryers and kitchen and bathroom fans are venting properly.

-- Talk with your healthcare provider about how to prevent and avoid asthma and allergy triggers in your environment.
-For more information on Green & Healthy Homes Initiative, visit www.GHHI.org.
+- Talk with your doctor about how to avoid asthma and allergy triggers in your home.

 Bradley Chipps, MD, FACAAI, is a board-certified allergist and pediatric pulmonologist with Capital Allergy and Respiratory Disease Center in Sacramento, California.
 He earned his medical degree from University of Texas Medical Branch in Galveston in 1972.
 He is Past President of the American College of Allergy, Asthma and Immunology (ACAAI).